ibmresilient/resilient-community-apps/fn_ldap_utilities/README.md

 ## Troubleshooting & Support
 Refer to the documentation listed in the Requirements section for troubleshooting information.
 #### Known Errors
-1. `Expected to execute a maximum of 50,000 lines` error received when running the search function this occurs because the playbook scripts have a max line execution limit of 50,000 lines of code.
-If you hit this limit, then try to add more filters to your search to get less results.
+1. `Expected to execute a maximum of 50,000 lines` This error occurs when running the search function when processing a large search result.
+The playbook scripts have a max execution limit of 50,000 lines of code.
+If you hit this limit, try to add more filters to your search to return fewer results.
-2. `The maximum number of new objects created by rules and playbooks has been exceeded` error received when running the search function this occurs because the playbook script tried to add more than 500 rows to a data table.
-The 500 object creation limit is only on playbooks and not on workflows, so if you create a rule and workflow this error will not occur.
+2. `The maximum number of new objects created by rules and playbooks has been exceeded` This error occurs when running the search function when processing a large search result.  and the playbook script tried to add more than 500 rows to a data table.
+The 500 object creation limit is only a limitation with playbooks and not workflows.
+For the time being, use a rule and workflow to avoid this error if you feel adding so many datatable rows is necessary.
+Alternatively, add more filters to your search to return fewer results.

 ### For Support
 This is a IBM Community provided App.
 Please search the Community [ibm.biz/soarcommunity](https://ibm.biz/soarcommunity) for assistance.